dennislapchenko/garden-of-atlantis/docs/nutrition/water.md

 Possibly that all those free electrons can always be utilized to neutrilize free radicals, but how does it work with "water needs to have ORP similar to blood before cells can consume it well"?

+Each home should most definitely have a water ionizer.
+There are multiple technologically different ways of achieving it.
+Enriching water with hydrogen is the most common way.
+In [Links](#links) I will collect links to some ionizers.

 ## Alkalinity

 :::info